Izenda7Series/docs-html/_sources/ui/doc_copy_management.rst.txt

 Rules:

+-  Roles, Role Permissons, and Tenant Permissions can only be copied between tenants.
+They cannot be copied from system to tenant.
+This is due to the nature of system level permissions.
 -  Tenants without a Database mapping will be copied to the same database connection.
 -  Each schema without mapping will be copied to a schema with the same